© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Friar's Grange moated site is a scheduled monument protected by Historic England under reference 1007839.
 View the official record →

-Friar's Grange moated site is a medieval monument located in Essex, England, and is recorded as a scheduled ancient monument.
+Friar's Grange moated site is a medieval monument located in Essex, England, comprising a moated enclosure that represents a form of defensive or status-indicating earthwork common in medieval England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007839.

 Friar's Grange moated site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007839.